Check out some of our Service Student Organizations in action by visiting their Facebook page!

 Dedicated to breaking the cycle of poverty that exists in many African nations through improving and expanding schools and increased educational efforts for the children of Africa.

 Leader 14-15: JP Ideker

 Una is Saint Louis University's student-led feminist organization.
 Our mission is to raise awareness about feminism and take action on any issues that concern us as women.
-Meetings are on Mondays at 8:00pm in Ritter Hall, #120.
+Meetings are on Mondays at 5:00pm in the BSC 127.

 Leader 14-15: Elizabeth Zabetta